fonnesbeck/election_pycast/README.md

     conda env create -f environment.yml

-This will create an **environment** called `election` that includes the packages required for the course.
+This will create an **environment** called `election` that includes the packages required to run the model.
 This environment can be enabled by running:

     source activate election